Improve Single-Point Zeroth-Order Optimization Using High-Pass and Low-Pass Filters: Algorithm Design

-2) \emph{(Adding a Low-Pass Filter)}.
 As shown in Figure \ref{fig:ES}, a low-pass filter $ \frac{\omega_L}{s+\omega_L}$ is added before passing the gradient estimation to the integrator.
-We denote $\bg\in \R^d$ as the gradient estimation signal and $\by\in\R^d$ as the refined signal after passing $\bg$ through the low-pass filter.
-Thus we have the relation:
+We denote $\bg\in \R^d$ as the gradient estimator and $\by\in\R^d$ as the refined signal after passing $\bg$ through the low-pass filter.
+Then we have the relation: